Resources

 How do I contact CPAN?

-Call 1-888-901-CPAN (2726), and follow the prompt for direct routing to your regional team for psychiatry consultation, referrals, and resources.
-You can also email CPAN at COSH@bcm.edu for more information about the program or to schedule an in-person or virtual presentation about services.
+Follow the instructions on the Contact Us page of this website, or call 888-901-2726 and follow the prompts for direct routing to your regional team for psychiatry consultation, referrals and resources.
+You can also email the statewide CPAN/PeriPAN program at COSH@bcm.edu for more information, or to schedule an in-person or virtual presentation about CPAN/PeriPAN services.

 What information do you need from me when I call?